scopely/SplunkJavaLogging/README.md

 Furthermore, in either scenario, you can still utilize the SplunkLogEvent class to construct your log events in best practice semantic format.

-#Log4J2

-I have included a sample configuration file for sending events to Splunk over raw TCP and UDP

 ## Resilience